latka-krystof/GPT-textgen-skeleton/README.md

 1. Navigate to [Kaggle](https://www.kaggle.com/).
 Click on "Create" and "New notebook" to create a new notebook.

-2. Upload your Jupyter Notebook `training.ipynb` from your cloned GitHub repository.
+2. Import your Jupyter Notebook `training.ipynb` from your cloned GitHub repository using File > Import Notebook.

 3. Load your input text file (`tiny_shakespeare.txt` or other) into the `/kaggle/input` folder.